-While menopause is a normal biological change, these symptoms can affect a woman’s quality of life.
+While menopause is a normal biological change, these symptoms can affect a woman’s quality of life in ways they weren't aware.
 Healthcare providers may be quick to prescribe hormone replacements, but these are not without repercussions.
 In addition, medications may simply provide temporary relief rather than eliminating the cause of the discomfort.

 Nutrients from the foods you eat are the most basic building blocks for your body.
 A low-fat, vegetarian diet is the healthiest for perimenopausal and menopausal women.
 Aim for a balanced diet of healthy fats, complex carbohydrates and lean proteins.
 Enjoy three meals and two or more snacks each day to help your blood sugar remain stable.

 While regular exercise is important during every part of the life cycle, during menopause it can help to regulate hormonal shifts and mitigate the side effects of those changes.